Passive Activism |

 For further information about me, my background and approach you may of course browse through my website.

-Overall I would hope to establish a place that emanates qualities like simplicity, awareness and diversity.
+Overall I would hope to establish, if not contribute to a place that emanates qualities like simplicity, awareness and diversity.

 The design and the implementation will work with principles and design-methods of permaculture.